maiquelb/federated_learning_experiments/jason_j48/notes.md

 The logical representation of the consequent also depens on its type.

 - *boolean*.
 Boolean consequent of a certain fact as *true* or *false*.
 This fact is the identifier of the consequent, which is a scenario-dependent value.
-Thus, the logical representation of *boolean* consequents is a proposition with its identifier.
+Thus, the logical representation of *boolean* consequents is a proposition with its identifier (or its negation).
 For example, in the *weather* dataset, the consequent stands for playing tennis or not.
 The consequent may be represented by *play_tennis*, for example.

 - *categorical*.
 Categorical consequents are framed withing a set of values.
 These values may be seen as a property of the consequent.
 For example, in the *nursery* dataset, the consequent is the result of application evaluations in a nursery school (i.e., the consequent is the *property* of the result).
 This result may be *not recommended*,*recommended*,*very recommended*, *priority*,and *special priority*.
 Thus, the logical representation of categorical consequents is a predicate of arity 1 where the functor is the consequent value and the argument is the consequent identifier (e.g. *recommended(result*)).